-Join Jess Chadwick for an in-depth discussion in this video Handle requests with controllers, part of Learn ASP.NET Core MVC: The Basics.
+Join Jess Chadwick for an in-depth discussion in this video Handle requests with controllers, part of Learning ASP.NET Core MVC.

 - [Instructor] Now that we've got…the ASP.NET Core MVC middleware registered…in the application pipeline,…let's add some controllers.…Controllers are the traffic cop of your MVC application.…They are responsible for receiving the request…and figuring out what to do with it.…In an ASP.NET Core MVC application,…controllers are nothing more than classes.…So in order to create a new controller,…all you've got to do is add a new class to your application.…Though ASP.NET Core MVC will find controller classes…regardless of where they live in your project,…the standard convention,…simply for the sake of keeping your project organized,…is to put all of your controller classes…in a folder named Controllers.…